Piranha (software)

-Piranha is a text mining system developed for the United States Department of Energy (DOE) by Oak Ridge National Laboratory (ORNL).
-The software processes large volumes of unrelated free-text documents and shows relationships amongst them, a technique valuable across numerous scientific and data domains, from health care fraud to national security.
-The results are presented in clusters of prioritized relevance to business and government analysts.
-Piranha uses the term frequency/inverse corpus frequency term weighting method which provides strong parallel processing of textual information, thus the ability to analyze very large document sets.
+Piranha is a text mining system.
+It was developed for the United States Department of Energy (DOE) by Oak Ridge National Laboratory (ORNL).
+The software processes free-text documents and shows relationships amongst them, a technique valuable across numerous data domains, from health care fraud to national security.
+The results are presented in clusters of prioritized relevance.
+Piranha uses the term frequency/inverse corpus frequency term weighting method which provides strong parallel processing of textual information, thus the ability to analyze large document sets.